sisaberi/EsperFraudDetection/README.md

 # EsperFraudDetection
-Repo for our course project.

-first I will add a dummy esper project on which we can create our fraud detection
+This is a Project for the course Data Analytics at University of Applied Science of Konstanz.

 # prequesites

-- java 7
+- java 8
 - mvn

-# author
+# authors
+- sisaberi
-- ssaberi
+- soennis